kdwykleingeld/ngac/README.md

-# NGAC - Next Generation Access Control
+# NGAC - Next Generation Access Control - Policy Information Point
-ABAC - Attribute Based Access Control
-IAM - Identity & Access Management

 This is the readme file for a small prototype for a Policy Information Point (PIP) for Next Generation Access Control (NGAC) based on standards produced by INCITS with Neo4j as Propert Graph NOSQL DBMS an the Cypher Query Language to load data and perform some analytics and authorization querties.

-Based on Neo4j 3.3.4.
+NGAC is based on Attribute Based Access Control (ABAC) Principles and part of the Identity & Access Management (IAM) Security Domain implementing support for Fine-Grained Authorization Services.

-Requires the APOC and Graph Alogroritms Libraries.
+This prootype is based on Neo4j 3.3.4 and makes use of Neo4j APOC and Graph Alogroritms plugin Libraries.

 Implemented node types and properties:
 - User